Louis II of Blois

-Louis II of Châtillon (died 26 August 1346), son of Guy I, Count of Blois and Margaret of Valois, was count of Blois and lord of Avesnes from 1342 to 1346.
+Louis II of Châtillon (died 26 August 1346), also known as Louis I of Blois-Châtillon, was count of Blois, count of Dunois, and jure uxoris count of Soissons from 1342 until his death at the Battle of Crécy.

 The battle of Crécy, from an illuminated manuscript of Jean Froissart's Chronicles.

 Background and family

 Louis was the eldest son of Guy I, Count of Blois and Margaret of Valois, the sister of King Philip VI of France.
 Born into the House of Châtillon, Louis was part of a prestigious military family with strong connections to the royal House of Valois and with great possessions in northeastern France centred around the county of Blois.
 His younger brother, Charles of Blois, was wed in 1337 to Joan of Penthièvre, the daughter and heiress of John III, Duke of Brittany, and invested as the duke's own successor.

 In 1340 in Soissons, he married Jeanne of Avesnes, Countess of Soissons (d.
 1350), daughter of John of Avesnes, Lord of Beaumont.
 They had three children: